Ruins of Adventure

 - Allowed Weapons: Dagger, Dart, Knife, Quarterstaff, Sling

-- Allowed Armor: None
+- Allowed Armor: Any Armor or Shields.

 See Paths of Magic for full details on how a wizard learns spells.